1. The Colleges

 when?
 Guided tours take place all year round (when the buildings are not needed for special events).

-£$€¥ Admission to Blackwell Hall and the exhibition rooms in the Weston Library is free. £6 for the standard tour.
+£$€¥ Admission to Blackwell Hall and the exhibition rooms in the Weston Library is free.
+Admission to Divinity school is £2.50 per person. £9 for the 30 minute guided tour, £12 for the 60 minute tour and £18 for the 90 minute tour.
 No concessions.

 4. The Oxford University Museum of Natural History